luismiguelcasadodiaz/splunk/02_working_with_time.md

 The `by` clause creates a **multi-series time series**.

-### default bin span un function fo picker time range
+### Default bin span according to the picker time range.

 |Time range|Default time bucket|
 |----------|-------------------|
 |last 30 days|1 day|